Non-equilibrium bosonization of fractional quantum Hall edges: Summary and Outlook

 \onecolumngrid {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} {S\Alph{section}} {\Roman{subsection}}

 In this Supplemental Material, we provide details of derivations that are presented in a shorter form in the main text.
-Specifically, Sec.~\ref{app:determinant_calcs} contains details of calculations of Toeplitz determinants, while in Sec.~\ref{sec:Counter_SM} we present technical details of the calculations in Secs.~\ref{sec:Counter_prop}-\ref{sec:transport_counter} in the main text, which are devoted to the non-equilibrium bosonization of FQH edges with counter-propagating modes.
+Specifically, Sec.~\ref{app:determinant_calcs} contains details of calculations of Toeplitz determinants and Green's functions, Sec.~\ref{app:current_noise} provides details of the analysis of the tunneling current and noise, while in Sec.~\ref{sec:Counter_SM} we present technical details of the calculations in Secs.~\ref{sec:Counter_prop}-\ref{sec:transport_counter} of the main text, which are devoted to the non-equilibrium bosonization of FQH edges with counter-propagating modes.